altoo-ag/akka-kryo-serialization/README.md

 Resolving Subclasses
 --------------------

-If you are using `idstrategy="explicit"`, you may find that some of the standard Scala and Akka types are a bit hard to register properly.
+If you are using `id-strategy="explicit"`, you may find that some of the standard Scala and Akka types are a bit hard to register properly.
 This is because these types are exposed in the API as simple traits or abstract classes, but they are actually implemented as many specialized subclasses that are used as necessary.
 Examples include: